 My involvement with the Honors program began when I joined the University Honors Committee shortly after becoming a member of the College of Business faculty here in 2008.
 I have been a member of the committee ever since, including a lengthy tenure as Chair.
 I have also had the pleasure of working with a number of outstanding Honors students in mini-sections of my Strategic Management course, overseeing a couple of Capstone projects, and attending Honors events over the years.
 I’m excited to have this opportunity to do even more as a Faculty Adviser to the Honors House.
 I look forward to meeting you all.

 Madelyn Anderson, M.A.

-Prior to NIU, she acquired an extensive background in arts administration.
-She worked for a Boston-based performing artist agency, as a graphic artist for newspapers in the west and midwest, and was a contributing writer to the Augustana Alumni Magazine.
-She was the Director of Audience Development at Augustana’s public radio station before being named the Director of Cultural Events for the College.
-During this time, she received statewide recognition from the Illinois Arts Council for being the top presenters’ grant recipient.
-She was appointed to the IAC’s Presenters’ Development Panel and conducted on-site evaluations of performing arts venues throughout Illinois.
-While at NIU, she has provided long-time volunteer support for local organizations including the Sycamore Music Boosters for whom she developed the “SHS Music Hall of Fame” program.
+Prior to NIU, I acquired an extensive background in arts administration.
+I worked for a Boston-based performing artist agency, as a graphic artist for newspapers in the west and midwest, and was a contributing writer to the Augustana Alumni Magazine.
+I was the director of audience development at Augustana’s public radio station before being named the director of cultural events for the college.
+During this time, I received statewide recognition from the Illinois Arts Council for being the top presenters’ grant recipient.
+I was appointed to the IAC’s Presenters’ Development Panel and conducted on-site evaluations of performing arts venues throughout Illinois.
+While at NIU, I have provided long-time volunteer support for local organizations including the Sycamore Music Boosters for whom I developed the “SHS Music Hall of Fame” program.